Denton Family Lawyer

 Assets that you or your spouse brought into the marriage are considered separate property.
 Anything gained or acquired after the marriage is marital property.
 Therefore, if your spouse got a promotion at work five years ago and has been stashing cash into their 401(k), that is still an asset that belongs equally to you.
 It’s your divorce lawyer’s job to make sure all assets are reviewed, and your rights are protected on each and every one.

-Your divorce settlement will have two different custody issues to settle.
-The first one is physical custody.
-This refers to where your children will live.
+Your divorce settlement will have two different custody issues to resolve.
+The first one is physical custody, which refers to where your children will live.
 Will there be one primary custodial parent, with the other parent getting visitation rights?
 Or will there be joint custody where the kids take turns living at each parent’s house?

 There is also the matter of legal custody.
 Someone still has to make big decisions regarding your children’s lives.
 Where will they go to school?
 What happens if an important medical decision has to be made?
 Will the kids have a religious upbringing?
 These are the types of decisions that are grouped into the category of legal custody.